oreinecke/couch-ogr2ogr/README.md

 Configuration
 -------------

-Some config vars are set expicitely to `"undefined"`.
+Some config vars are set expicitely to `undefined`.
 This way they still show up in the futon config page.
 The plugin won't try to do anything until they seem to be valid.
 They are:
 - `command`: what erlang would have to type to launch ogr2ogr.
 On Linux it is presumably just that, but for instance I have set it to `D:\Program Files\QGIS Dufur\bin\ogr2ogr.exe`.